-We designed a bracket to help people determine the definitive BEST way to use their stimulus money—whether it was to pay off debt with the debt snowball method, invest it, or spend it on something they don’t need to “stimulate the economy.”
+If you can’t decide what you want to do with your direct payment, we’ve created a bracket of 16 popular options you can mull over.
+Vote for your favorites to help us determine the definitive BEST way to use your stimulus money—whether it’s to pay off debt with the debt snowball method, invest it, or spend it on something you don’t need to “stimulate the economy.”

-So, did people vote to use the money in a way their parents would approve, or did they choose to treat themselves?
+So, will you use the money in a way your parents would approve, or will you treat yo’self?
 Time for some stimmy bracketology.

 THE CHAMPIONSHIP SHOWDOWN: